How to avoid data breaches with GraphQL?

 🛡️ What does Escape do?

 Here are some examples of access control vulnerabilities that Escape can find: Private data: Escape will raise an alert if it successfully accesses any object without being permitted.
-Example: If a non-admin user has access to CreditCard objects.
-Tenant isolation: Escape will raise an alert if it successfully accesses any unique object of this type with two different users.
-Example: If two users access the same CreditCard object.
+For example, if a non-admin user has access to CreditCard objects.

 If Escape finds those sensitive data, the platform will automatically display it, and you can now start making your app more secure!